Rent-to-Own Lease Agreement Template

 Terms

-1. Description of Property: The Owner agrees to rent to the Renter the following property (the "Property"): [Detailed description of the property, including address, size, condition, and any other relevant details]
+The Owner agrees to rent to the Renter the following property (the “Property”):

 • Start Date: